dustinpfister/blog_posts/_posts/lodash_debounce.md

 ## conclusion

-The \_.debounce method in lodash can be useful when making some methods that need to do someting every once in a while, but also need to be check right away.
-The first and formost thing that comes to mind is some kind of message system.
+The \_.debounce method in lodash can be useful when making some methods that need to do something every once in a while, but also need to be check right away.
+The first and foremost thing that comes to mind is some kind of message system.